zeustamil/paulrhayes.com/source/_posts/fun-with-face-detection-canvas-and-webcam-video.md

 ## getUserMedia

 Presently (Nov 2012) Chrome 21+ and Opera 12+ are the only browsers that [support getUserMedia](http://caniuse.com/stream).
-Some early versions accepted a comma separated string of media types, e.g. "video, audio", later versions use an object instead, `{video: true}`.
+Some early versions accepted a comma separated string of media types, eg ‘video, audio’, later versions use an object instead, `{video: true}`.
 In Chrome getUserMedia is name-spaced, as is window.URL, which we need for interpreting the webcam stream.

-Before we begin it's best to normalise this stuff.
-[This gist](https://gist.github.com/f2ac64ed7fc467ccdfe3) and its comments were helpful, as was [HTML5 Doctor's guidance](http://html5doctor.com/getusermedia/).
+Before we begin it’s best to normalise this stuff.
+[This gist](https://gist.github.com/f2ac64ed7fc467ccdfe3) and its comments were helpful, as was [HTML5 Doctor’s guidance](http://html5doctor.com/getusermedia/).

 ```js
 //normalise window.URL